shane935/Blog/ChatGPTFeatureFiles.part2.md

 ```

-This is a pretty decent starting point for a BDD test suite.
-It has added in cucumber expressions to generalize the statements and has handled the generic arguments in the last scenario outline quite well.
+This is a strong starting point for a BDD test suite.
+It has added in cucumber expressions {string} and {int} to generalize the statements and has handled the generic arguments in the last scenario outline quite well.
 You will note that one of the functions has no code in it.
 If prompted, ChatGPT will provide this, for best results, you will need to provide it with details of how your site performs pagination.

 As an example, the prompt I used was:

-> Could you write the test for Given('the user is on the {string} page of the product list' the url for the product list page is "localhost:3000/product-list/1
+> Could you write the test for Given('the user is on page {int} of the product list' the url for the product list page is "localhost:3000/product-list/1

 And its response was: